Acetaminophen/ dextromethorphan/ guaifenesin/ phenylephrine liquid

 Dizziness; drowsiness; excitability; headache; nausea; nervousness or anxiety; trouble sleeping.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); dark urine; difficulty urinating; fast or irregular heartbeat; hallucinations; seizures; severe dizziness, lightheadedness, or headache; stomach pain; tremor; yellowing of skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); difficulty urinating; fast or irregular heartbeat; hallucinations; seizures; severe dizziness, light-headedness, or headache; symptoms of liver problems (eg, dark urine, pale stools, persistent loss of appetite, right-upper stomach pain, yellowing of the skin or eyes); tremor.

 If OVERDOSE is suspected:

 Store acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+Do not refrigerate.
 Keep acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid out of the reach of children and away from pets.

 - If you have any questions about acetaminophen/dextromethorphan/guaifenesin/phenylephrine liquid, please talk with your doctor, pharmacist, or other health care provider.